Showing posts with label cards. Show all posts

 We came out of the restroom and ended up talking for at least 15 minutes.

-As we were leaving I said have a Merry Christmas and New Year.
-She said hope you have the same.
+As we were leaving, I said Have a Merry Christmas and New Year.
+She said, 'I hope you have the same.'

 We saw the man-made pond with a large white Reindeer and Christmas ornaments, the carousel, several larger white reindeer, and lots of decorations strung down the center of Bridge Street.

-As we crossed over the bridge we saw Piper & Leaf Artisan Tea.
+As we crossed over the bridge, we saw Piper & Leaf Artisan Tea.

 Piper & Leaf Artisan Tea booth

-The young man said you can add your own.
+The young man said You can add your own.

-Standing in front of the Christmas tree that was near Monaco Theater was a young girl singing Christmas Carols.
+Standing in front of the Christmas tree that was near the Monaco Theater was a young girl singing Christmas Carols.

 In Madison, we rode past several homes that had large handmade Christmas Cards sitting on their front lawns.
 (Christmas Card Lane)